 Assignment Instruction: Exercise-Therapeutic-Touch-LV185A83-2018

-The 2018 class will also cover Multilevel Modelling (adapted from Chris Fonnesbeck):
+The 2019 class will again cover Multilevel Modelling (adapted from Chris Fonnesbeck):

 Lecture slides 2017: full size (815 kB) 2017-04-04 Probabilistic Programming – Endel